Valentine-Ebi/SALES-PERFORMANCE-ANALYSIS/README.md

 ![Q 10](https://github.com/user-attachments/assets/fb5e8644-cbd9-4a56-a515-542f9b6ea83c)

 Based on the analysis of KMS’s shipping costs relative to order priority, it’s evident that the company did not consistently align its shipping strategy with urgency levels.
 Express Air, the fastest and most expensive option, was used not only for Critical and High priority orders but also for Low and Not Specified ones, which is not cost-efficient.
 On the other hand, Delivery Truck, the slowest and cheapest method, was also used for Critical orders, potentially delaying urgent deliveries.
 While Regular Air was used fairly evenly, the absence of a clear shipping policy by priority suggests inefficiencies.
 An optimal strategy would restrict Express Air to truly urgent shipments and assign Delivery Truck only to low-priority orders.
 Aligning shipping modes with order urgency would significantly reduce costs without compromising service quality.
 KMS should consider implementing rules-based shipping decisions to optimize logistics performance and improve profitability.

+## Conclusion

+The analysis provided a detailed view of KMS's sales performance, shipping efficiency, and customer behavior from 2009 to 2012.
+Key insights revealed opportunities to optimize logistics, better serve high-value customers, and uplift engagement among low-performing clients.
+By implementing the outlined recommendations, KMS can significantly enhance operational efficiency, customer satisfaction, and overall profitability in the Abuja division and beyond.

 ### For the complete SQL Queries, click on the link below
 [https://drive.google.com/file/d/1k1lgpUmXcsUzNEON6nUwU3_N65gWNbQH/view?usp=drive_link]